'Either we give in... or we put up a fight': Locked-out mill workers speak out

-Locked out by her employer, Bay of Plenty mill worker Suzy Kotahi is stressed and constantly checking her bank account.
+Locked out by her employer, Bay of Plenty mill worker Suzy Kotuhi is stressed and constantly checking her bank account.

 She is in her third week without pay, scraping by on savings - and she does not know how long the stalemate between the company and union will continue.
 But she is not willing to back down.